 More information about Bangladesh is available on the Bangladesh Page, U.S. Department of State publications, and other sources listed at the end of this fact sheet.

-The United States and Bangladesh cooperate closely on a range of issues, across economics, security, governance, and development.
-Our ties go beyond government-to-government – our people-to-people and commercial relationships complement and expand upon the work of our officials.
-At our annual partnership dialogue with Bangladesh, last held in June 2019, our two governments reaffirmed their commitment to enduring partnership, highlighting close cooperation on security, development, humanitarian assistance and disaster relief, and counterterrorism.
-The two governments agreed to continue to cooperate closely to advance a shared vision of a free, open, inclusive, peaceful, and secure Indo-Pacific region.
+The United States and Bangladesh cooperate closely on a range of issues, including economics, security, governance, and development.
+U.S.-Bangladesh ties go beyond the government-to-government level: our people-to-people and commercial relationships complement and expand upon the work of our officials.
+At our last annual partnership dialogue with Bangladesh in June 2019, our two governments reaffirmed their enduring partnership, highlighting close cooperation on security, development, humanitarian assistance and disaster relief, and counterterrorism.
+The two governments agreed to continue to work closely together to advance a shared vision of a free, open, inclusive, peaceful, and secure Indo-Pacific region.

 U.S. Assistance to Bangladesh

-The United States has invested billions of dollars to improve the lives of Bangladeshis and Bangladesh is the largest recipient of U.S. assistance in Asia outside of Afghanistan and Pakistan.
+The United States has invested billions of dollars to improve the lives of Bangladeshis and Bangladesh is the largest recipient of U.S. assistance in Asia aside from Afghanistan and Pakistan.
 U.S. assistance fosters engagement with the Government of Bangladesh – helping to grow more food, build more roads, and train more skilled teachers, health care providers, and soldiers.
-In addition, the United States is the largest donor to the Rohingya refugee crisis response, helping provide humanitarian support to over one million refugees from Burma along with host communities.
+In addition, the United States is the largest donor to the Rohingya refugee crisis response, providing humanitarian support to over one million refugees from Burma along with host communities.
 During the 2020 COVID-19 crisis, the United States has provided over $36 million in assistance to date.

 Bilateral Economic Relations